 Undavalli caves are not just the finest piece of architecture, but also a structure that witnessed the integration of different religions.
 Legends have it that these caves were crafted to be Jain caves initially and later Hindu architecture was integrated into the caves in the form of idols of the Hindu gods and they were used by Buddhists as rest houses.

+1. The Jain Abode.
 Beautiful and edgy Jain sculptures say a lot more about the history of this place.
 Get yourself involved in this mystic place where the Jain religion comes to life in the form of ancient Jain viharas.

+2. The Buddhist Sculpture.
 Apart from Jain sculptures, you will also notice some of the finest works of Buddhist sculptures to know the expansion of Buddhism.
 Reports and the structure claim that Buddhist monks whom we know as Bhikkhus stayed in these caves for a very significant period and left their footmark in the form of Buddhist structures.

+4. Boating and Water Activities.
 The Undavalli Cave is situated near Bhavani Island where you can enjoy a whole lot of activities right from boat riding to Jet Skiing.
 So if you visit Undavalli caves make sure to take time out to enjoy the serene and calm ambiance of the place while boating.

+5. Lush Green Beauty.
 While you are visiting the cave, you cannot ignore the lush greenery that surrounds the cave.
 The endless view is mesmerizing and you will never have enough of it!
 The backdrop in which the cave is set is so calming and magnetic that it's a treat for eyes and soul.

+6. Krishna River.
 Undavalli caves are located opposite the Krishna river.
 From the 4th story of the cave, one can admire the beauty of the calmly flowing river.

-Though the city is counted as an urban settlement yet it has a lot of natural and ancient treasures in the form of monuments, temples, caves, and forts that makes it a popular destination for travelers.
+Though the city is counted as an urban settlement yet it has a lot of natural and ancient treasures in the form of monuments, temples, caves, and forts that makes it a popular destination for travellers.
 You too can witness these popular destinations by arriving in the city via airways, railways, and roadways.
 Here we have mentioned some economical travel options that you may consider if arriving from prominent or nearby cities and states.

 By Rail.
 The nearest railway station is the Vijayawada Railway Station from where you can get on a local bus or a taxi to reach the Undavalli Caves.
 One has to travel a distance of approximately 10km to reach these magnificent caves.
-Vijayawada railway station receives frequent trains from all the metro cities of the country like Delhi, Mumbai, Kolkata, Pune, and Bengaluru and listed below are some popular and frequent direct trains that you may consider for traveling to Undavalli Caves.
+Vijayawada railway station receives frequent trains from all the metro cities of the country like Delhi, Mumbai, Kolkata, Pune, and Bengaluru and listed below are some popular and frequent direct trains that you may consider for travelling to Undavalli Caves.

 By Air.
 Vijayawada International Airport is the nearest airport to Undavalli caves.
 The airport gets regular and frequent direct as well as connecting flights from all the major metro cities of India.
 Listed below is the list of airlines that operate direct flights to Vijaywada.